mcmoodoo/mcmoodoo/src/content/BlogPosts/borrowing-against-polymarket-positions.md

 ## The Vision: Automatic Borrowing Loops with Vaults V2

-Now that I was looking at Morpho Vaults v2, I thought why not enable automatic leverage?
+Now that I was looking at Morpho Vaults V2, I thought: why not enable automatic leverage?

 Instead of each user manually managing leverage, they would deposit wrapped prediction tokens into a Vault V2.
 The vault strategy would handle the borrowing loop automatically: